Billionaire aims to jump-start search for alien life and rewrite rules of space exploration

 One major cost savings is that the Fast Flyby wouldn’t include any mechanism for slowing down when it reaches Enceladus.

 “The probe would pass through the plume at high speed,” McKay said in an email.
-Then it would keep racing along at 50,000 miles an hour.
-But one shot at Enceladus could be all Breakthrough needs.
-Following the same basic approach that Porco described, the probe would sweep up plume material and analyze it for biomarkers — molecules distinctively associated with biological chemistry.
+Then it would keep racing along at about 50,000 miles an hour.
+But one shot at Enceladus could be all Breakthrough needs to sweep up plume material and analyze it for biomarkers — molecules distinctively associated with biological chemistry.

 Breakthrough seems intrigued by McKay’s concept, and possibly not just for Enceladus.
 “They’ve also expressed high interest in a search for life in the clouds of Venus and in a search for biomarkers around Europa,” McKay said, raising the prospect of a fleet of privately funded, life-seeking experiments roaming the solar system.